 Although video segments and CD-ROMs provide interesting and provocative content, most of the learning occurs in course activities and discussions in which teachers try out and apply the things we teach.The activities teachers enagage in are immediatly transferable to their own teaching with ELs.The videos and readings provide scientific conceptions for the ideas, while the activities cause participants to confront how whey might adjust their teaching in relationship to what they learn.
 The learning activities and assignment help participants' knowledge, images, and conceptions of themselves as asset-based teachers emerge regularly as they apply theim inm their teaching and thinking.
 The facilitator’s interactions and the design of the course materials support cognitive, social, and linguistic development, modeling what is needed in teaching culturally and linguistically diverse students.
 We ask participants to work together because we respect their quality and depth of knowledge about teaching and know they can scaffold each others’ learning.
 Most importantly, we believe that the best opportunities to learn involve opportunities to integrate new learning with prior knowledge.
 The TELL courses consistently ask participants to take responsibility for learning in environments that provide access to new information and the tools to learn and apply it.

-In this program, we emphasize the Standards for Effective Pedagogy for teaching culturally and linguistically diverse students.
+In this course, we emphasize the Standards for Effective Pedagogy for teaching culturally and linguistically diverse students.
 These five standards have emerged from research on teaching and learning based in sociocultural theory.
 These standards are:

 - Joint Productive Activity: Teacher and students producing together